-Some of the hardcore survivalist might argue lighters as a cheat, but when your life is thrusted into an extreme situation, I’m certain you’ll be glad you had at least one handy.
+Some of the hardcore survivalist might argue lighters as a cheat, but when you’re in a survival situation, you’ll be glad you had one of them handy handy.

 The Quick and Versatile Zippo Lighters

 Time has proven that these are both durable and come with a long lasting shelf life.
 Zippo themselves is willing to guarantee it so much as to replacing them for free, you just pay the shipping.

 Zippo lighters offer a simple and useful solution, or I should say, solutions.
 In the case of hypothermia or frostbite, you may not have the dexterity to even get a bic lit.
 You can light a zippo just by running the striker wheel on your pants leg and don’t have to keep that little lever pressed down.
 Along with the ease of lighting it, you aren’t forced to hold down the small lever to keep it lit, thus making it a hands-free device.

 The Zippo lighters are easy to refill with any naphtha based lighter fluid or butane fuel that will fit the valve.
 Given the options of burning diesel and gasoline with these is significant, however, not always preferable.
 When SHTF, you need more fire-starting options than one.
 The more options you’re equipped with, the better, and fuel is one.
 Cost effective, the fuel should only cost around $3-$6.

 You can refuel these with almost any flammable, spark-ignited fuel.
 Saving flints from your Bic lighter is helpful in the case that you need use them for you Zippo lighter.
 It works!
 Be aware, however, they can go bad in just a couple of years in what is known as “flint rot.”

 One downside with the Zippo lighters is that the flame only goes up.
 When trying to light a ground fire or something at an angle proved to be a major struggle for me.